 The four days of talks at the 2019 edition of the VIEW Conference are packed with an incredible lineup of speakers, including Brad Bird, Rob Bredow, Rob Legato, Jill Culton, Paul Debevec, and Guy Williams.
 It’s a group of speakers that is without doubt the best in Europe outside of Germany’s FMX conference in the early spring.

 It’s an incredibly important event for artists located in southern Europe, as well as students working on their degrees in Italy.
+The talks aren’t at a very technical level, but for those entering the industry it could be useful (experienced artists are better served attending other events).
 You can check out the full lineup of speakers for the conference and register for the event at the VIEW website.
 It’s the highlight of the fall season conference-wise.

 Last year, the conference moved to a beautiful new location which provided much more space for attendees as well as multiple presentation rooms.
 Turin is an easy city to explore via walking, with shopping streets close by and beautiful walks along the Po River.
 And then there’s my favorite place in the city, Open Baladin Torino, an amazing brew pub with a goal that the owner says is to “turn Turin into the capital of Italian craft beer in northern Italy.”